How to build an astronomy accessories case

 Each shelf is glued in place, supported on two small rectangular off-cuts of plywood, which are stuck to the inside of the box below either end.

-We lined the bottom of our case with felt, but there is room here for a rack of filters or other small accessories such as pencils and notebooks if you wanted to improvise.
+We lined the bottom of our case with felt, but there is room here for a rack of filters or other small accessories such as pencils and an astronomy log book if you wanted to improvise.

-Each box has a raised internal lip around the top edge and this fits inside a corresponding recess below the base of the box above.
+Each box has a raised internal lip around the top edge, which fits inside a corresponding recess below the base of the box above.

 This means the boxes can be stacked and locked together to form a modular case of any height.